-So, we asked our Keeps medical advisors if there’s a hair loss or hair growth stimulating shampoo out there—and here’s what they had to say.
+We asked our Keeps medical advisors if there’s a hair loss or hair growth stimulating shampoo out there that really works—and here’s what they had to say.

-Dr. Jerry Shapiro, leading hair loss dermatologist and Keeps medical advisor, says it depends on what you’re trying to type of hair loss prevention you’re trying to treat.
+Dr. Jerry Shapiro, leading hair loss dermatologist and Keeps medical advisor, says it depends on what type of hair loss you’re trying to treat.

-So, why do some people claim otherwise?
-There are shampoos that can give the appearance of thicker, fuller hair (here’s more on how those work).
+Now, there are unmedicated shampoos (and other products) that can give the appearance of thicker, healthier-looking hair.
+In fact, we’ve covered those here and in our guide to how thickening shampoo works.
 Not to mention, taking good care of the hair you do have makes it look healthier, and that’s never a bad thing.

-Again, shampoo is not a remedy for male pattern baldness.
-But the situation isn’t hopeless—we promise.
-If you’re still looking for something to help with that, we recommend talking to your doctor about the two DHT-blocking products out there that are clinically-proven to work to stop hair loss: [finasteride and minoxidil.
+To sum this up, shampoo is not a miracle remedy for male pattern baldness.
+However, it can complement the hair loss treatment plan you’re on.
+If you’re still looking for the right hair loss treatment plan, we recommend speaking to your doctor about the two proven products out there that are clinically-proven to work to stop hair loss: finasteride and minoxidil.